Prerequisites

 Fall Admission Deadline: January 31

-The DrPH application opens mid-August on SOPHAS and closes January 31.
-Applicants who submit all applications and supporting materials by this deadline will be notified in February of their status in the program. *This notification will follow scheduled interviews to occur late February and the month of March.
+The DrPH application opens in mid-August on SOPHAS and closes on January 31.
+Applicants who submit all applications and supporting materials by this deadline will be notified in late February or early March of their status in the program.
+Applications received after the January 31 deadline may be considered but complete applications received before the deadline will be prioritized in the review process. *This notification will follow scheduled interviews to occur late February and the month of March.
 An invitation and completion of an interview is mandatory for continued consideration of admission.

 *Prior to the deadlines, you must have both applications completed, VERIFIED, and all supporting materials must be received by the College.